igorklopov/enclose/README.md

 can generate only "unoptimized" code.
 It runs about 2x slower, than optimized one.

-Also, node code is put inside the box (along with your code) to support node API for your application at run-time.
+Also, node.js code is put inside the executable (along with your code) to support node API for your application at run-time.
 This increases output file size.

 So, this is not that static compilation we used to know.
 But nevertheless you get fully functional binary without sources.
 Also, performance and